beemfx/DumbInfernal/README.md

 (c) 2025 Beem Media

 Welcome to the release of the source code for DUMB Infernal.
 This repository includes the game code.
-The Emergence Engine is included as a submodule so it is recommended to use the --recursive with git clone so that everything needed is synced.
+The Emergence Engine is included as a submodule so it is recommended to use the --recursive option with git clone so that everything needed is synced.

 ## Building